lapnd/httdes.github.io/keystone.md

 You need the gcc8 riscv toolchain for this build.

-Either the gcc9 mainstream riscv-gnu-toolchain or the gcc7 prebuilt toolchain won't work.

 To build the gcc8 riscv toolchain, follow the instruction in [Initial Setup](./init.md#iii-risc-v-toolchain).
+But, **important**, remember to set the configuration with 32-bit floating-point when making the toolchain, for example:

+	#config with 32-bit fpu
+	$ ./configure --prefix=/opt/riscv32imafc --with-arch=rv32imafc --with-abi=ilp32f

+	#then,
+	$ sudo make -j`nproc`
+	$ sudo make linux -j`nproc`

 With gcc8 ready, now we can make the keystone-rv32: